 Many times you are reusing a certain slide time and time again in a variety of presentations.
 The label view eliminates those duplicates and greatly reduces the number of slides you have to sort through.

 The icon at the bottom of the slide shows you how often and in which presentations each unique slide appears.
 Label changes will be assigned to all instances of a unique slide, however if you start editing you will be asked to select the specific presentation that you’d like to work on.

 How do I create a new presentation in Zoom?

 Assembling a new presentation from existing slides in Zoom is easy.
 Simply select the slides you like, right-click, and choose ‘New Slide Deck from Selection’.
 The New Slide Deck area at the bottom will open and your slides will be added.
-You can also open the area manually by clicking on the arrow on the right and then drag and drop your slides into the new file.
+You can also open the area manually by clicking on the arrow on the left and then drag and drop your slides into the new file.

 Once you’re done, right-click again and save the file or choose ‘Save and Edit’ to open it in PowerPoint.

 You can also run a screen presentation or slide show right out of Zoom.
 Select ‘Open File in Slide Show’ and Zoom will run the presentation for you.

 Zoom is requesting Proxy Server settings after installation?

 Proxy servers are used by some universities or companies as a filter between the end user and the open internet.
 Zoom will try to automatically detect your proxy server settings.